 Dairy: “Humans are the only mammals that continue to consume milk past babyhood.
 While I don’t want to discourage anyone from eating dairy in moderation, it’s best avoided if you suffer from acne and dry skin conditions.”

-In addition, Abigail advises acne sufferers to add the following essential nutrients to their diet.
+Abigail advises acne sufferers to add the following essential nutrients to their diet.

 Essential fatty acids (efas): “Research has shown that EFAs can help regulate the hormonal imbalances that lead to acne.
 People with hormone-related acne have been shown to have deficiencies of EFAs.
 Good sources include flaxseed, hempseed, walnuts, dark green vegetables, pumpkin seeds, salmon, mackerel, sardines, anchovies, herring and tuna.”